LetzteFee/sway-wm-config/README.md

 # Sway WM Config

 My Configuration for the Sway Window Manager and related Programms.
+This repository does not have the purpose to contain my own up-to-date configuration but rather to provide a ready, clean and working configuration.

 ---